 Location.
-43° 39.762′ N, 73° 2.152′ W. Marker is in Proctor, Vermont, in Rutland County.
-Marker is on Main Street, on the right when traveling north.
+43° 39.684′ N, 73° 1.971′ W. Marker is in Proctor, Vermont, in Rutland County.
+Marker is at the intersection of South Street (Vermont Route 3) and Main Street, on the left when traveling north on South Street.
+Marker is in front of the library.
 Touch for map.
-Marker is at or near this postal address: 52 Main Street, Proctor VT 05765, United States of America.
+Marker is in this post office area: Proctor VT 05765, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles Proctor (VT) War Memorial (about 300 feet away, measured in a direct line); Otter Creek (approx. 0.2 miles away); John Sunderland (approx. 0.2 miles away); Crown Point Road (approx. half a mile away); Pittsford's Iron Industry (approx. 3.1 miles away); The Vermont Sanatorium (approx. 3.6 miles away); Hammond Covered Bridge (approx. 4.1 miles away); Mead's Falls (approx. 4.2 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Otter Creek (within shouting distance of this marker); Proctor (VT) War Memorial (about 700 feet away, measured in a direct line); Vermont Marble Company (approx. 0.2 miles away); Crown Point Road (approx. 0.6 miles away); Pittsford's Iron Industry (approx. 3.2 miles away); The Vermont Sanatorium Mead's Falls (approx. 4.1 miles away); Center Rutland Depot (approx. 4.1 miles away).
 Touch for a list and map of all markers in Proctor.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 14, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 363 times since then and 20 times this year.
-Photos: 1, 2, 3. submitted on October 14, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 15, 2019.
+This page originally submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 48 times since then.
+Photos: 1, 2, 3. submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.